Only advanced users should use this feature.

 This method installs an SSL certificate for Exim, Apache, and Dovecot.

-In cPanel & WHM version 60, this method will also install an SSL certificate for
+In cPanel & WHM version 60, this method also installs an SSL certificate for

 We may expand this method to install certificates for other services in future versions.